 Do Medigap Plans Cover Dental or Vision?

 The Medigap Plans (Medicare Supplements), also sold by private companies, help cover costs where Original Medicare leaves off such as coinsurance, copays, and deductibles.
 Medigap plans typically do not cover routine dental or eye care for seniors, however, more and more plans seem to be including it these days as an ancillary benefit.
-It may not be entirely obvious either, so scroll through your plan documents, keep your eyes open for mail your plan sends you, and check their websites to see if you see any mention of it.
+It may not be entirely obvious either, so scroll through your plan documents, keep your eyes open for the mail your plan sends you, and check their websites to see if you see any mention of it.
 The coverage may not be great, but you also may be surprised at how much it gets your total bill down at the dentist.

 What are Stand-Alone Dental and Vision Plans for Seniors?